Enter a drawing to win a SideStop work stop and receive our free weekly newsletter.Enter Now!

 - Adjust the mesh size, accuracy, and resolution of your CAD and CAM to deal with the very small features found in micro-machining.
 CADCAM translation problems are a high risk due to these precision issues.

 - Cutter Entry and Exit are especially important to tool life.
 Be aware of strategies that allow your cutter to gracefully enter the material with minimum shock and stress.
+See our toolpath considerations chapter for more on this.

 - Rest Machining strategies are valuable as clean up toolpaths are often a requirement when micro-machining.
 Given the extreme taper of micro-milling tooling, the CAM package needs to use its Rest Machining to avoid collisions with the workpiece and the tool shank on successive passes.
 Make sure your CAM software's Rest Machining is computed to a sufficient degree of accuracy.